-The number of credits transferred cannot exceed 42 semester hours toward the degree of Master of Divinity or 21 semester hours toward the degree of Master of Arts in Religion.
-No transfer credits may be applied toward the Doctor of Ministry degree.
-Courses with a letter grade of C or better are considered for transfer credit and will not be calculated in a student's grade point average at Memphis Theological Seminary.
-Transfer credit will only be given for courses completed at institutions that are accredited by the Association of Theological Schools or by the appropriate regional accrediting agency.
+A student wishing to transfer from another seminary is required to submit a completed admission application and submit all official transcripts.
+The number of credits transferred cannot exceed a total of 57 semester hours towards the degree of Master of Divinity or 24 semester hours toward the degree of Master of Arts in Religion.
+Courses with a letter grade of C or better are considered for credit and will not be calculated in a student's grade point average at Memphis Theological Seminary. $\sim 14 \sim$